ringcentral/ringcentral-api-docs/docs/ai/index.md

 ### Supported languages for media input

 Only the English language is supported during the beta.

-### What is speaker enrollment, and how does it work?

-[Speaker enrollment](speaker-enrollment.md) is the process by which identities are associated with a voice or accoustic signature.
-This ultimately allows for RingCentral to identify who is speaking, and pass that identity information on its reports.

 ### Tips on how to get the best results from media files